RyanSonder/leetcode/README.md

 ## Readme

 The readmes for each individual problem contains several bits of information.
 Primarily, it contains the problem description and my solution explanation.
 Secondarily, it contains my estimated running time in O-notation, the LeetCode running time in ms, and the LeetCode memory usage in MB.

+## Disclaimer

+The purpose of LeetCode is to challenge users to develop their problem solving skills.
+When you access this repository, it is up to you how you use the algorithms and techniques I upload here.
+Please do not just use this repository as a way to cheese LeetCode probelms; try to understand the algorithms that make the solutions efficient.
+I know many people try to solve as many LeetCode problems as possible for bragging rights, but copy-pasting my solutions will not develop any coding or problem solving skills.